Health Data Platform BC

 Access training on how to use the HDP

-Introduction to the Health Data Platform
+Introduction to the Health Data Platform BC

-The Health Data Platform (HDP) supports research and analysis both within the health sector and in academia, by allowing access to health data from multiple sources to be brought together as required (on-demand), linked, de-identified and analyzed on a single secure platform.
+The Health Data Platform (HDPBC) supports research and analysis both within the health sector and in academia, by allowing access to health data from multiple sources to be brought together as required (on-demand), linked, de-identified and analyzed on a single secure platform.

-The goal of the HDP is three-fold:
+The goal of HDPBC is three-fold:

 - Provide more timely, secure and consistent access to integrated “big” health data